 -

 A multimodal treatment approach is the most common and effective therapeutic option for most stage 2 mesothelioma patients.
-Physicians often take a multimodal approach and use multiple therapies, such as surgery and chemotherapy, to decrease the chance of cancer recurrence.
+Physicians often take a multimodal approach and use multiple therapies, such as surgery and chemo, to decrease the chance of cancer recurrence.

 - Can cancer screenings detect mesothelioma?